kosi-cui/Ticket-Board/README.md

 - Ability to update several tickets at once

 ## More Info
-I only made this to try out a larger project than just a "Hello World" with Rust and to practice my knowledge of API calls and parsing the data.
+- I only made this to try out a larger project than just a "Hello World" with Rust and to practice my knowledge of API calls and parsing the data.
 I don't plan on updating this project or editing any of the default configurations, so if you want to use it yourself you will need to edit those on your own.
+- I will not be creating any releases since this was just a personal project.
+If you wanted to download and run the project yourself you will need to install the dependencies for **Tauri and Rust** as well as have a **Freshservice API Key** for the project to run.
+Without those you cannot build or run the project. :)